svenliebig/ts-partial-type-resolver/README.md

 ---------------------

 This project has it's motiviation from creating mock data.
 I want to resolve types without compiling the whole project, and just load these types that I need.
-The goal is to transform types like this:
+The goal is to resolve types like this:

 ```ts
 type Person = {